How to use PicoSpan

 Welcome to the command line!

-At that time, there was no other way to participate in the acclaimed conferences.
-Now we offer direct web browser access to the same conversations by simply logging in to “My List” where you can manage and visit the list of conferences you want to read, getting help from our guide to direct engagement using your browser.
+At that time, after the Internet but before the World Wide Web, there was no other way to participate in the acclaimed conferences.
+Now we offer direct web browser access to the same conversations by simply logging in to “My List” where you can manage and visit the list of conferences you want to read.

 Conversation on The WELL is asynchronous, which means that discussion is not predicated on each participant being online at the same time.
 Instead, conversation occurs over time, with everyone having a chance to read and respond in discussions in their own time and place, while the software faithfully keeps your place in the conversation.

 On The WELL, a new conversation begins when one participant types in a statement or a question for discussion into a Conference or forum area.
 When other members log in, they have the opportunity to read the statement and post a response to it.
 The resulting series of responses becomes an ongoing conversation—or Topic—that reads like a script.
 On each visit, you may read and respond in numerous ongoing discussion topics, and create additional new topics.

 Topics are grouped within Conferences that usually focus on a particular broad subject or theme, like “books” or “politics.”
 Once you have the idea of Conferences containing Topics, you have the basic map of The WELL.
 In the Books Conference, for instance, you will find hundreds of topics, with names like “Audio Books” or “Patrick O’Brian.”
 Conference hosts help facilitate conversation and assist participants.

 You can do all of the above via your Web browser, and most people choose to do that all or some of the time.

 When you log into The WELL using an SSH application, you will land at a prompt that looks like: